paulh002/SoapyHifiBerry/README.md

 I adapted the design for use with Raspberry PI 4B.
 On the PCB there is a Tayloe mixer FST3253 / SN74CBT3252 and a Si5351 oscilator.
 A SN74HC74 is used to devide the clock by 4 and deliver 90 degree phase shift.
 The SoapyHifiBerry driver work with my SDR software SDRBERRY https://github.com/paulh002/sdrberry, I did not test it with other SDR software and all is an experiment.
+(SoapyHifiBerry relies on RtAudio library, which is included staticly.
+This can give problems with applications using also RtAudio but a different version, in that case remove the RtAudio.cpp from SoapyHifiBerry and use correct RtAudio.h)

 ToDo:
 - phase correction (if necessary)